zopencommunity/meta/README.md

 zopen init
 ```

 Used to initialise a zopen community environment.
 By default, this will create a `zopen` directory in your `$HOME` directory as the root filesystem (rootfs).
-The rootfs holds the various packages, configuration files, and environment for Zopen Community packages.
+The rootfs holds the various packages, configuration files, and environment for zopen community packages.
 Removing this directory will revert the system without a trace.
 A Zopen Community main configuration file is generated in `$rootfs/etc/zopen-config`.
 To enable the Zopen Community, this will either need to be sourced after logon to the system or the following line can be added to `$HOME/.profile` (or .bash_profile or...) to automatically source the Zopen Community configuration file.

 ```bash
 [ -e "$rootfs/etc/zopen-config" ] && . $rootfs/etc/zopen-config